US Paycheck Calculator

 Mandatory payroll taxes that fund federal insurance programs

 FICA (Federal Insurance Contributions Act) taxes fund Social Security and Medicare.
-Unlike income tax, FICA applies to your gross wages before any deductions — pre-tax 401(k) and HSA contributions do not reduce FICA.
+Unlike income tax, FICA applies after Section 125 deductions (health, HSA, FSA) but before 401(k) — HSA and health premiums reduce FICA, while 401(k) does not.
 Your employer pays a matching amount, bringing the total FICA contribution to 15.3%.

 Social Security